Samsung Galaxy S Advance: Design

 The design of the Galaxy S Advanced is an evolution of the design of the Galaxy S. The device has a plastic build.
-It has a 4 inch display at the front; the display has a curvature from bottom to top.
+It has a 4-inch display at the front; the display has a curvature from bottom to top.
 There is a Home button and two capacitive buttons (menu and back buttons) on the lower bezel of the display while there is a "Samsung" logo, a front facing camera, an earpiece and sensors on the upper bezel of the display.
 On the side frame; there is a volume rocker at the left side, there is a power button at the right side and there is a microUSB port and a 3.5 mm headphone jack at the bottom; the top part of the side frame is unoccupied.
 It measures 123.2 x 63 x 9.69 mm and weighs 120 grams.

 Hardware

-Galaxy S Advance has a 4-inch Super AMOLED display with a resolution of 480 x 800 pixels resolution and -233 ppi pixel density.
+Galaxy S Advance has a 4-inch Super AMOLED display with a resolution of 480 x 800 pixels and -233 ppi pixel density.
 It is powered by ST-Ericsson Nova Thor U8500 SoC with dual-core ARM Cortex-A9 CPU running at 1 GHz and ARM Mali-400 MP GPU along with the 768 MB RAM.
 It has 8 or 16 GB internal storage expandable by using a microSD card, a 5 MP rear camera with autofocus and 720p video recording and a 1.3 MP fixed focus front-facing camera for video calls or self-portrait photography.
 It doesn't have 4G connectivity.